f5devcentral/f5-agility-labs-sslviz/docs/class4/labinfo.rst

    points of data exposure.
 Usernames, passwords, credit card numbers and other sensitive information could be exposed to other devices on that network.
-Each inline layer 3 security service definition includes an “Auto Manage” option.
+Each inline layer 3 security service definition includes an "Auto Manage" option.
 This option, enabled by default, provides internal network settings for security services to use, so that only the interface (and 802.1q VLAN tag as needed) is required to be defined for the inbound and outbound interfaces.
 Should customers opt to not follow